Frequently asked questions about weddings

 How long in advance do we need to book for our ceremony date?

 We recommend that you reserve your date as early as possible.
-In practice, you can make your reservation as soon as you know the date, time and place of your ceremony.

 How does one make a reservation with Le Nouveau Penser organization?